scala/docs.scala-lang/_overviews/jdk-compatibility/overview.md

 Lightbend offers [commercial support](https://www.lightbend.com/lightbend-platform-subscription) for Scala 2.
 The linked page includes contact information for inquiring about supported and recommended versions.

+**Next Scala 3 LTS series will drop JDK 8 support** - read more about it in [the blog post](https://www.scala-lang.org/news/next-scala-lts.html).

 ## Running versus compiling

 JDK 8, 11, and 17 are all reasonable choices both for *compiling* and *running* Scala code.